Board of Directors

 During the pandemic, she found community dancing at Zoom raves, the Internet's DIY answer to quarantine's impactful shutdown of in-person arts spaces.
 Her curiosity led her throughout the digital underground, where she became one of the first journalists to cover the emerging hyperpop scene in 2020.
 And in 2021, she founded cat scratch magazine, an online blog and ongoing archive of hyperpop artefacts that platforms queer and neurodiverse youth.

-She has acted as a hyperpop consultant for PBS: Soundfield, the editor-in-chief for Underground Underdogs, and is currently writing a book about pandemic-era hyperpop and what happens when an online scene transitions from URL to IRL.
+As a hyperpop/digicore consultant, she’s been interviewed by Rolling Stone Magazine, written for PBS: Soundfield, and is currently writing a book about pandemic-era hyperpop and what happens when an online scene transitions from URL to IRL.